Office of Assessment

 Performance on PIRLS represents the standard internationally for reading comprehension at the fourth grade.
 PIRLS has measured trends in reading comprehension at the fourth grade every five years since 2001, with PIRLS 2011 being the third administration.

 PIRLS asks students to read two texts and then answer approximately twelve questions on each text, including multiple-choice and open-ended constructed-response questions.
-Examples of released PIRLS test items can be viewed at http://nces.ed.gov/surveys/pirls/pdf/passage_full.pdf.
-The framework on which the assessment is based can be found at http://timssandpirls.bc.edu/pirls2011/framework.html.
+The framework on which the assessment is based and examples of released PIRLS test items (PDF) are available.
 PIRLS is sponsored by the International Association for the Evaluation of Educational Achievement (IEA).
 PIRLS offers compensation and incentives to participating schools:

 - Schools receive $200 compensation